djangoflow/flutter-djangoflow/packages/djangoflow_video_player/README.md

   </a>
 </p>
 <p align="center">
-  A Flutter package that provides a highly customizable `VideoPlayerWidget`, making video playback in your Flutter applications seamless and flexible.
+  A Flutter package that provides an easy way to integrate video_player package in Flutter apps, making video playback in your Flutter applications seamless and flexible.
 </p>

 ## 🌟 Features